-Our brand new “Still Spinning” feature focuses on records that we consider to be iconic (whether that’s for popular, or personal reasons), and celebrates our enduring love for them.
-First up, Features Editor Kate Crudgington talks us through why Hole’s fourth album, Nobody’s Daughter, released in 2010, is still one of her most influential listens.
+Our brand new “Still Spinning” feature focuses on records that we consider to be iconic – whether that’s for popular, or personal reasons – and celebrates our enduring love for them.
+First up, Co-Founder & Features Editor Kate Crudgington talks us through why Hole’s fourth album, Nobody’s Daughter, released in 2010, is still one of her most influential listens.

-Admired by plenty, and maligned by equally as many; Hole‘s front woman Courtney Love has been a controversial figure in rock music for over two decades.
-Actively antagonistic towards the 90s Riot Grrrl movement (even though many consider her music & persona to be the living embodiment of it), Love has carved a career that’s so notoriously independent, I often forget there are four other talented musicians in her band.
+Admired by plenty and maligned by equally as many, Hole‘s front woman Courtney Love has been a controversial figure in rock music for over two decades.
+Actively antagonistic towards the 90s Riot Grrrl movement – even though many consider her music & persona to be the living embodiment of it – Love has carved a career that’s so notoriously independent, I often forget there are four other talented musicians in her band, Hole.

 There’s no denying Love has exhibited plenty of toxic behaviour in the past, but I feel her male counterparts in the industry are rarely treated with such judgement, disdain or hatred.
-I don’t care if her vocals aren’t pitch perfect, or if she plays chords “the lazy way” (as my first boyfriend once put it).
-What I care about is how her music offers an alternative to angry young women, growing up in a world that consistently tells women to minimise their anger.
+I don’t care if her vocals aren’t pitch perfect, or if she plays chords “the lazy way,” as my first boyfriend once put it.
+What I care about is how her music offers an alternative to angry women and girls, growing up in a world that consistently tells them to minimise their anger.

 The third rager is ‘Samantha’.
-It comes after alt-folk tracks ‘Honey’ and ‘Pacific Coast Highway’, both of which feel like they could soundtrack a Bonnie & Clyde style getaway movie.
+It comes after alt-folk tracks ‘Honey’ and ‘Pacific Coast Highway’, both of which feel like they could soundtrack a Bonnie & Clyde style getaway film.
 They’re not bad tracks by any means, but they’re easy to skip over when you know ‘Samantha’ is on the horizon.
-“Watch her wrap her legs around this world, can’t take the gutter from the girl” seethes Love, over roaring guitars and buzzing bass lines.
-I love the accompanying video to this track, where she’s tearing through a desolated city, wearing a wedding dress with the word “cunt” embroidered on it.
+“Watch her wrap her legs around this world / can’t take the gutter from the girl” seethes Love, over roaring guitars and buzzing bass lines.
+I love the accompanying video to this track, where she’s tearing through a desolated city, wearing a wedding dress with the word “c**t” embroidered on it.

 Nobody’s Daughter taught me many things, but mostly it taught me that feeling irrational, or angry, or mad at a situation you can’t change is okay.
 It also taught me how destructive those feelings can be.
 It was my introduction to Hole’s discography, and led me to discover Live Through This, another Hole album that I feel forever indebted to.
 Say what you like about Courtney Love – and the whole Hole saga – Nobody’s Daughter is a fierce, frenzied record that deserves repeated listens (purely for the ragers).